Punniyakotti333/Ex.-No.-1.-SIMULATION-ANALYSIS-ON-FOUR-BAR-CHAIN-MECHANISM/README.md

  # Ex.
-No.1 - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM
+No.  - SIMULATION ANALYSIS ON FOUR BAR CHAIN MECHANISM

 ## AIM:

 ###   To determine & simulate the displacement & velocity analysis for the given four bar chain mechanism.